jacob-hein/jacobhein.com/index.md

 # these variables are required -------------------------------
 banner_title: hi, i'm jacob
-banner_subtitle: economist by training, programmer by experience
+banner_subtitle: graduate economist and data scientist
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------